Universalization of any adversarial attack using very few test examples: Related Work

 Khrulkov and Oseledets~\cite{Khrulkov18} propose a state-of-the-art universal adversarial attack that requires expensive computation and access to the hidden layers of the given neural network model.
 They consider the function $f_{i}(x)$ computed by the $i$-th hidden layer on input $x$, and its Jacobian $J_{i}(x) = \partial f_{i}/\partial x\big|_{x}$.
-Using $\|f_{i}(x+v) - f_{i}(x)\|_{q} \approx \|J_{i}(x)v\|_{q}$, they solve $(p, q)$-SVD problem to maximize $\sum_{x \in \mathcal{X}} \left\|J_{i}(x)v\right\|_{q}^{q}$ subject to $\left\|v\right\|_{p} = 1$ over the entire data $\mathcal{X}$.
+Using $\|f_{i}(x+v) - f_{i}(x)\|_{q} \approx \|J_{i}(x)v\|_{q}$, they solve a $(p, q)$-SVD problem to maximize $\sum_{x \in \mathcal{X}} \left\|J_{i}(x)v\right\|_{q}^{q}$ subject to $\left\|\right\|_{p} = 1$ over the entire data $\mathcal{X}$.
 They optimize for the choice of layer $i$ and $(p, q)$ in the $(p, q)$-SVD for the $i$-th hidden layer.
 They \emph{hypothesize} that this objective can be empirically approximated by a sample $S$ of size $m$ from test data (see Eqn.(8) in \cite{Khrulkov18}).
 With extensive experiments on ILSVRC 2012 validation data for VGG-16, VGG-19 and ResNet50 models, they empirically find the best layer $i$ to attack and the empirically best choice of $(p, q)$ (e.g., $q=10$ for $p=\infty$).
 We do not solve the general $(p, q)$-SVD, which is known to be NP-hard for most choices of $(p, q)$ \cite{Bhaskara11,Bhattiprolu19}.
 Our SVD-Universal algorithm uses the regular SVD ($p=q=2$), which can be solved provably and efficiently.
 Our method does not require access to hidden layers, and it universalizes several known input-dependent adversarial perturbations.
-We \emph{prove} that our objective can be well-approximated from only a small sample of test data (Theorem \ref{thm:sample}), which is only \emph{hypothesized} by Khrulkov and Oseledets \cite{Khrulkov18} for their objective (see Eqn.(8) in \cite{Khrulkov18}).
+We \emph{prove} that our objective can be well-approximated from only a small sample of test data (Theorem \ref{thm:sample}), following Khrulkov and Oseledets \cite{Khrulkov18}, who however only \emph{hypothesize} this for their objective (see Eqn.(8) in \cite{Khrulkov18}).